 Dr. Charlie Schaefer has a PhD in Clinical Psychology and an MA in Theology from Fuller Theological Seminary.
 He is a licensed psychologist in North Carolina and staff with the Christian mission Barnabas International, which exists to encourage and strengthen those in cross-cultural Christian service and their families.
 He serves as part of the Alongside MedTeam, which cares for the needs of global healthcare providers, and he provides counseling and teaching during the Alongside MedRetreats.
 Charlie has lived in West Africa and served Christian workers there in addition to Europe, Central Asia, East Asia and the Middle East.
 His special interests include transitions in life and ministry, relationships, marital and family health, trauma and resilience, burnout, men’s issues, and talking about God’s work in our lives.
 Charlie and his wife, Dr. Frauke Schaefer, co-edited Trauma and Resilience: Effectively Supporting Those Who Serve God.
 In addition to his ministry with Barnabas International, Charlie has a private practice where he primarily works with people in Christian service.
 Charlie loves to go for a run and is always open to a cup of hot chocolate!
 Even if you don’t have a serious counseling concern, Charlie would love to just talk about your experiences in global Christian service.

 Dr. Jessica Pavlick has a PsyD in Clinical Psychology from The George Washington University.
 She is a licensed psychologist in D.C. and Virginia.
-She is a volunteer psychological consultant to the Overseas Missionary Fellowship (OMF).
 Prior to graduate school, Jessica worked in consulting on various projects related to improving the effectiveness of individuals and teams in the workplace.
 She serves as part of the Alongside MedTeam, which cares for the needs of global healthcare providers, and she provides counseling and teaching during the Alongside MedRetreat.
 Jessica has served on multiple short-term medical mission trips in Eburru, Kenya to support David’s Hope ministry.
 While on these trips, Jessica desired to use her counseling skills in a more direct way, which led her to caring for missionary health through Alongside.
+She has been a volunteer psychological consultant to the Overseas Missionary Fellowship (OMF).
 She continues to learn how to integrate Christian faith and psychology to better serve God’s people.
 Jessica has a private practice where she works with high-functioning adults struggling with depression, anxiety, trauma and adjustment concerns.
 Jessica loves learning about the connection between our hearts, minds, and bodies and how a deeper knowing brings us into closer connection with our Creator.

 Kristin holds a B.A. in International Relations from Grand Valley State University, with double minors in Spanish and Business.
 She spent 16 years serving the local church in full-time ministry to children.
 Over the years, she has led many teams on short-term mission trips around the world.
 Kristin has also worked with local faith communities to recruit and support foster families, and she is passionate about supporting kids who have been impacted by trauma and adversity.
 Kristin’s years of pastoral experience have given her a clear understanding of both the joys and challenges of ministry.
 One of her greatest joys has always been the time spent ministering to children, celebrating the good in their lives, as well as fostering healing and spiritual growth.
 The first time Kristin visited the Alongside campus she felt an overwhelming sense of peace.
 It is her desire to welcome the children who come to Alongside and help them experience that same sense of joy, peace and healing.